FarukIm/RottenPear/README.md

 # How to use the project

-Clone the project into desired directory by navigating to desired directory openning bash and running:
+Clone the project into desired directory by navigating to desired directory opening bash and running:

 ```
 git clone https://github.com/FarukIm/RottenPear.git